Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 Give (or Take) Control with a Partner

-Many sex machines, including the Rider Desire, come with a remote control.
+Many ride-on sex machines, including the Sybian and alternatives such as the Rider Desire, come with a remote control.
 This isn’t just a convenient way to control the toy without needing to fiddle with manual buttons.
 You can also use it to hand over control to a partner.

 If you’re submissively inclined, you might enjoy your partner taking over and controlling your experience, allowing you to get completely into the moment and just feel the sensations.
 If you’re more dominant, why not make your submissive partner watch you get off with your machine, changing the settings or speed on your command?